 In case you fancy a little trip to European Christmas Markets, Stockholm in Sweden is not a bad option.
 Why is that?
-Because there are more than 10 different kinds of Christmas Markets in the city, and you’ve still got time to see at least a few of them!
+Because there are more than 10 different kinds of Christmas Markets in the city, and you can easily explore more than one Christmas Market in one short weekend.

-Let’s have a closer look to 3 Christmas Markets in Stockholm that I have recently visited.
-Keep reading, as in the end of the post you’ll find a few extra tips for your Christmas shopping trip to the Swedish capital.
-All dates and details have been updated for the holiday season 2016.
+Let’s have a closer look at 3 Christmas Markets in Stockholm that I have recently visited.
+Keep reading, as at the end of the post you’ll find a few extra tips for your Christmas shopping trip to the Swedish capital.

 Stortorgets Julmarknad a.k.a.
 Christmas Market in the main square of the old town of Stockholm is very traditional kind of Christmas Market.
-Even if there was no snow in December, neither last nor this year, the atmosphere on the narrow streets of the old town is very Christmassy – and busy with people.
+Even if there hasn’t been any snow in the past two years, the atmosphere on the narrow streets of the old town is very Christmassy – and busy with people.

-If you truly want to take some time to explore the old town, Gamla Stan, a little bit better, I would highly recommend going there already after 9 am.
+If you truly want to take some time to explore the old town — Gamla Stan, as locals know it — a little bit better, I would highly recommend going there already after 9 am.
 The most boutiques, shops, cafés and bistros open at 10 am, and as soon as the clock turns to ten, the old town will be immediately jammed with people.
-The Christmas Market will open every day at 11 am.
+The Christmas Market will open at the main square every day at 11 am.

-The Christmas Market in the old town is open every day between 11–18 until the 23rd of December.
-This means you’ve still got plenty of time to enjoy the Christmassy feeling in the old town of Stockholm.
+The Christmas Market in the old town is open every day between 11–18 between the 2nd and 23rd of December.
+It means you’ve got plenty of time to enjoy the Christmassy feeling in the old town of Stockholm.

 Farmers Market in Södermalm goes Christmas!

-The stands are spread along the Katarina Bangata street, and they are filled with Christmassy treats, sweet and salty, wines, Christmas decoration and other festive items, including handcrafts.
-On the both ends of the market street there are also a few flea market stands for true bargains.
+The stands are spread along the Katarina Bangata street, and they’re filled with sweet and salty Christmas treats, wines, Christmas decoration and other festive items, including handicrafts.
+On both ends of the market street, there are also a few flea market stands for real bargains.

 In this Farmers Market Christmas Edition you can find from 10 to 20 market stands, so it’s not very big one, but in case you’re going to Södermalm anyway, there’s no reason to skip Bondens egen Marknad.
-This Christmas Market is open on Saturdays from 10 am to 3 pm, the last market day being Saturday the 17th of December.
+This Christmas Market is open on Saturdays between the 25th of November and 16th of December from 10 am to 3 pm.

 Other Christmas Markets in Stockholm